 If you’re suffering from chronic and severe low back pain, a laminectomy may provide the relief you’re longing for.
 The doctors at South Texas Spinal Clinic have extensive experience with this surgical procedure, which removes the source of your nerve irritation.
 If you’ve tried everything else and your pain persists, explore this option with an expert spine specialist.
-To get started, call the South Texas office nearest you or schedule an appointment using the convenient online booking tool.
+To get started, call the San Antonio or South Texas office nearest you or schedule an appointment using the convenient online booking tool.

 In total, you have 33 vertebrae, and five of those make up your lumbar spine or lower back.
 While the numbers would suggest that this small area wouldn’t have a large impact on the function of your overall spine, quite the opposite is true.